 As they made drove along the road, Kevin watched the zombies following them.
 Large numbers of them simply shambled their way forward, uncaring about their slow progress, they merely slow marched towards the sound of the tractor.

 The older man tapped the front cab to gain Eula’s attention and pointed down a side road, Eula turned down it.

 It quickly left the town, and they found themselves on a farm round.
 The man said, “Stop the bus, I want to get into the cab with you.”

 Before she stopped, they all did a check for zombies, as soon as she felt it was a safe move, she brought them to a stop.
 The old man climbed down from the trailer and onto the cab.
 Eula opened the door, he got in, and they started to move again.

 They made it to the bridge using multiple small dirt roads.
 When they crossed the bridge, they needed to run over more zombies.
 Kevin looked down at the freeway to find it loaded up with hundreds of zeds.
 All of them turning toward the tractor noise and beginning their slow march after them.

 After the bridge, the numbers dropped down quickly, so Eula slowed down to make the haphazard trailer ride safer.

 The woman in her mid-twenties said, “What happened to your head?”

-Kevin remembered he bleeding head as he said, while putting his hand to his face to realize his face was still bleeding, “Oh, I head butted the trailer when I jumped off a roof before we came to your road.”
+Kevin remembered his bleeding head.
+While putting his hand to his face to realize his face was still bleeding, he said, “Oh, I head-butted the trailer when I jumped from a roof before we came to your road.”